wbsg-uni-mannheim/PyDI/PyDI/README.md

 -   Evaluation of schema matching results
 -   Reports about the matching process

 **[Data Translation](#)**: Translates data from a source schema into a target schema.
 The translation process may include value normalization and information extraction.
-PyDI provides the following methods for data translation, value normalization, and information extraction:
+PyDI provides the following methods for value normalization and information extraction:

--   Data Translation
-	-   Mapping-based translation
 -   Value normalization
     -   Data type detection
     -   Value & header normalization